ElSrJuez/poorMansCloudLAPS/ReadMe.md

 6. Create a Log Analytics workspace [https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal]

 ## Creating a parameters file
-1. Create a copy of the parameters xml file template
+1. Run createConfig.ps1 to create a sample configuration file
 2. Modify parameters as needed
+3. Rename config template file to CloudLAPS.xml, this file should be in the same folder where the script resides/is run from.

 ## Installation of CloudLAPS.ps1
 1. On a test computer, create a folder like C:\Temp\CloudLAPS